Unified framework for continuity of sandwiched R\'enyi divergences: Main results

-\begin{flushleft} ~\\[2ex] \end{flushleft} For the various results presented in the table, it is important to note that none is universally preferable across the entire interval of $\alpha$.
-Rather, each method possesses its own strengths and limitations.
-In the following, we compare our results by means of the sandwiched R{\'e}nyi conditional entropy:
+For the various results presented in the table, it is important to note that none is universally preferable across the entire interval of $\alpha$.
+Rather, each method possesses its strengths and limitations.
+In the following, we compare our results using the sandwiched R{\'e}nyi conditional entropy.
+The accompanying diagram (\Cref{fig:plot-main-results}) demonstrates the {almost additive method} is particularly well-suited for $\alpha$ close to $1$ and small dimensions.
+The mixed method, which as the

-$\alpha \in (1,\infty)$.
+name suggests is a combination of the almost additive and operator space method, can even improve this property in large dimensions, while the operator space method is better suited for large $\alpha$.
+Even though the mixed method results in a slightly weaker bound, it performs well across the entire regime $\alpha \in (1,\infty)$.
 The continuity bounds proven for the mutual information and the first entry of the divergence come with similar scaling.
-In comparison to the existing results mentioned in Eqs.\ \eqref{eq:marwah-smaller-bound-than-1}, \eqref{eq:marwah-larger-bound-than-1}, and \eqref{eq:beigi}, our bound proven by the axiomatic approach performs in the regime $\alpha\in(1,\infty)$ by a power of two better than the result in \cite{marwah2022} for small $\varepsilon$.
-The operators space approach improves the result in \cite{Beigi2022} by an order of two.
+In comparison to the existing results mentioned in Eqs.\ \eqref{eq:marwah-smaller-bound-than-1}, \eqref{eq:marwah-larger-bound-than-1}, and \eqref{eq:beigi}, our bound proven by the almost additive approach performs in the regime $\alpha\in(1,\infty)$ by a power of two better than the result in \cite{marwah2022} for small $\varepsilon$.
+The operator space approach improves the result in \cite{Beigi2022} by an order of two.
 Furthermore, \cite{marwah2022, Beigi2022} treat only the case of the sandwiched R{\'e}nyi conditional entropy, whereas our versions can also be used for other entropic quantities such as the sandwiched R{\'e}nyi mutual information and the sandwiched R{\'e}nyi divergence with fixed second argument.

-We would like to mention that in our analysis, we applied the ALAFF method introduced in \cite{Bluhm2022ContinuityBounds} to estimate the continuity bounds for the $\alphaQ$ and related quantities, which we subsequently used to arrive at continuity bounds for the quantities presented in this section.
-However, it is worth noting that the obtained bounds were slightly worse than the bounds presented in the theorem.
-Nevertheless, they allow us to derive continuity bounds for sandwiched Rényi divergences in both inputs, differently from the other approaches mentioned above.
-As a result, we have decided to postpone them to \cref{sec:approxQMC}, where we apply them in the context of approximate quantum Markov chains.
+For even more general quantities, where none of the inputs of the sandwiched R{\'e}nyi divergence is fixed, we apply the ALAFF method introduced in \cite{Bluhm2022ContinuityBounds} to estimate the continuity bounds for the $\alphaQ$ and related quantities of the sandwiched Rényi divergences.
+The analysis of the bounds is worked out in \Cref{sec:approxQMC} and applied in the context of approximate quantum Markov chains.